ayanpatel98/DigiSync-App/README.md

 - Database:
     1st approach:-
-    - To use the database, install the MongoDB Compass version on the local computer.
+    - To use the database, install the MongoDB Compass (GUI) version on the local computer.
     - Start the database connection by clicking on the 'New Connection', keep the default settings and copy the connection string/URI (which would look like 'mongodb://localhost:27017') and click on 'connect' button.
     - For establishing the connection with the backend, paste the copied connection URI as a value of the 'mongoURI' variable in the 'backend/db.js' file.